Post

 2. Prerequisites (macOS Environment)

-This guide assumes that JDK, Android SDK Platform-Tools, and APKTool are already installed.
-Additional tools required are:
+This guide assumes that JDK and Android SDK Platform-Tools are already installed.
+The additional tools required are as follows:

 • Uber-APK-Signer: A tool that simplifies the APK signing process.